Attitude - Ageing Well in Clunes

 Why?
 Because the Senior Citizens' Centre is a purpose built facility with all the access needed to make it easier for older people to join in activities that interest them.
 The building has disability access, indoor toilets and a working kitchen; as well as meeting rooms suitable for a whole range of social, intellectual, physical and artistic pursuits.

-A full program of activities for February, March and April has been developed.
-To ensure
+A full program of activities for each season has been developed.
+In the past we've posted

-Click on the program image to download your copy of the program now and
+Click on the program image to download your copy of the program now.

 Remember, Attitude's program has been developed with 60+ people in mind but activities are open to all ages.